Your child was treated in the hospital for Crohn disease. This article tells you how to take care of your child at home afterward.

 When to Call the Doctor

-Immunosuppressant drugs have a risk of complications.
+Medicines that suppress the immune system have a risk for complications.
 If your child is taking these medicines, the provider may want to see your child every 3 months to check for any possible problems.

 You should call the provider if your child has: